Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Introduction

+\para{Research Objective} The primary objective of this paper is to investigate effective ways of addressing contextual POI recommendation with a particular focus on obtaining high precision at top-ranks, thus accounting for the target device for delivery of content, which for the problem of contextual recommendation is most commonly a mobile with limited graphics, memory and network bandwidth resources.
+The overall research objective can be categorized into the following three focused research questions.

+\begin{itemize}[label={}, leftmargin=*] \item \textbf{RQ-1:} How to effectively formulate a query from a user's preference history so as to effectively retrieve the contextually relevant POI descriptors in a new location?

+\item \textbf{RQ-2:} What is a suitable way to include non-enforcing (\emph{soft}) contextual constraints such as the type of the trip etc. to further improve recommendation quality?

+\item \textbf{RQ-3:} To what extent, incorporating semantic association between a user's preference history and the POI descriptors of a new location, may improve the contextual POI recommendation effectiveness? \end{itemize}

-After introducing the problem, we list the main contributions of this paper. \begin{enumerate}[leftmargin=*] \item We propose a formal IR-based approach (specifically, a pseudo-relevance feedback model) to address the problem of contextual recommendation.
-More specifically, to tackle the problem of matching the user preferences with the POI descriptors in a given query context, we propose a generalized version of the well-known relevance model \cite{Lavrenko_RLM2001:RBL:383952.383972}.
-Our proposed model is a \emph{factored} version of the standard relevance model, where the first step (\emph{exploitation}) involves enriching the user preference information, and the second step (\emph{exploration}) involves subsequently using the enriched information to effectively match the POI descriptors given query context.
+\compactpara{Our Contributions} The key contributions of this paper as follows. \begin{enumerate}[leftmargin=*] \item To address RQ-1, we propose a pseudo-relevance feedback model to estimate a weighted distribution of terms from a user's preference history, which is then used as a query to topically match the content of POI descriptors in a new location.
+More specifically, our proposed model is a \emph{factored} version of the standard relevance model \cite{Lavrenko_RLM2001:RBL:383952.383972}, where the first step involves enriching the user preference information (\emph{exploitation}), and the second step involves subsequently using the enriched information to effectively match the POI descriptors given query context (\emph{exploration}).

-\item We incorporate a \emph{generalized framework of addressing both the hard and the soft constraints} (location and trip qualifiers respectively) within the framework of the proposed relevance model.
-We undertake a weakly supervised approach (leveraging a small set of context-term annotations) to transform the soft constraints into term weighting functions.
+\item To address RQ-2, we extend the model developed for RQ-1 with additional weights incorporated to address a set of soft constraints, related to additional contextual information of a non-enforcing nature, such as the trip type etc. In particular, we undertake a weakly supervised approach (leveraging a small set of context-term annotations) to transform the soft constraints into term weighting functions.

-\item Further, we incorporate \emph{term semantic information} within the framework of our proposed relevance model.
+\item To address RQ-3, we also incorporate term-level semantic associations within the framework of our model developed towards addressing RQ-1 and RQ-2.
 In particular, we use embedded vector representations of words to bridge the vocabulary gap between user preferences, POI descriptions and the trip qualifier (\emph{soft}) constraints.

+\item Additionally, related to RQ-3, we also investigate the effect of different word embedding settings (in-domain vs. externally trained) on the contextual recommendation quality.

 \end{enumerate}